All blog posts

 I had also heard some things about compostable packaging and also understood that because very specific criteria are needed to compost that they are not actually achieved in practice.
 That there are always leftovers.

-What it is interesting for, for example, are the stickers on fruits and vegetables.
-I see a transition in that now, there are paper stickers now, but until recently they were PVC stickers.
-I went to visit a composting company and at the end we throw PVC stickers together with the compost on fields.
-That's a matter of creating microplastics not only in the ocean, but also in our ecosystems.
-So for applications that composting has a function such as tree protection, for that it is interesting.
+One area where it's interesting is the stickers on fruits and vegetables.
+I'm seeing a transition there now; there are paper stickers now, but until recently, they were PVC stickers.
+I visited a composting facility, and at the end of the process, we throw PVC stickers onto fields along with the compost.
+That creates microplastics not only in the ocean, but also in our ecosystems.
+So, for applications where compostable materials serve a function, such as protecting trees, it's certainly interesting.

-It is also important to distinguish between to distinguish between compostable plastics and bioplastics.
-Bioplastics means that the raw material is biobased.
-Biological, in other words.
-Think of bio-polyethylene made from residual sugar and PLA with residual corn.
-But then you have two types.
-You have the bio-polyethylene which is not compostable, but is recyclable.
-So biobased, not compostable.
-Then you have the PLA, biobased, but compostable.
-It's important to see that difference.
-People often lump it together.
+It's also important to distinguish between compostable plastics and bioplastics.
+Bioplastics means the raw material is biobased.
+So, biological.
+Think of bio-polyethylene made from sugar residues and PLA made from corn residues.
+But then there are two types.
+Bio-polyethylene is not compostable, but it is recyclable.
+So, bio-based, not compostable.
+Then there's PLA, which is bio-based, but compostable.
+It's important to understand this difference.
+People often lump them together.

 Prefer a video instead of reading on?